Nikil-Singh/Legit/README.md

     Written as: $ legit-init, or $ sh legit-init
 2. legit-add: Implemented in shelll.
 Adds all files following command to index for staging.
     Written as: $ legit-add <filenames>, or $ sh legit-add <filenames>
+3. legit-commit: Implemented in shell.
+Commits all staged files.